 Research Experience for Undergraduates (REU)

-Since the fall of 2003, 148 undergraduates from 30 different institutions across the US and Puerto Rico have contributed to the EUV ERC's research thrusts.
+Since the fall of 2003, over 200 undergraduates from over 40 different institutions across the US and Puerto Rico have contributed to the EUV ERC's research thrusts.
 Undergraduate students collaborate with Center faculty and graduate students on current research projects.
 A successful research experience instills confidence in undergraduates who may be uncertain about their suitability for graduate school.
 It also enhances their competitiveness for admission to strong graduate programs and for national fellowships.
-During the Summer Program, as a complement to the research work, we also provide ample opportunities for professional development through participation in seminars, symposia, workshops, the annual EUV ERC Retreat.
-Some of these activities make use of the Center's video-conferencing equipment that links together its three campuses.
+During the Summer Program, as a complement to the research work, we also provide ample opportunities for professional development through participation in seminars, symposia, workshops, and the annual EUV ERC Retreat.
+Some of these activities link together its three campuses through teleconferencing.

 Research and networking |

 Students are offered the opportunity to collaborate on a number of laser and optics projects integral to current research at the Center.
 They are partnered with a research scientist and a graduate student who help them understand and enjoy their research work, and ultimately obtain a definitive result.
-Students are expected to write a scientific paper and produce a poster describing the results of their 10 weeks of research.
-The summer culminates with a student poster session.
+Students are expected to write a scientific paper and produce a presentation describing the results of their 10 weeks of research.
+The summer culminates with a student oral presentation session.

 David N. Hill (Morehouse College) My project consists of studying the effect of EUV laser irradiation on dielectric coatings.
 I am also involved in a project that investigates biocompatible polymers that can possibly be patterned with EUV light.
 The project includes spin coating polyurethanes onto silicon wafers.
 Presently I am testing the spin coating conditions to find the protocol to generate homogeneous films to be exposed to the EUV.